ankitacoder3/Operating-System-Functions-OS255/README.md

 ## Summary

-### This repository contaians codes for various operating system functions and concepts, like scheduling, pipes, wait, threads etc.
+### This repo contains codes for various operating system functions and concepts, like scheduling, pipes, fork-wait, threads etc.

 <details>
   Here is the structure of the project repository: